acconeer/acconeer-python-exploration/docs/sensor_introduction.rst

 `Table 1`_ shows that some materials are semi-transparent to 60 GHz signals and it is hence possible to detect reflecting objects behind a surface of these materials, each boundary with a change in permittivity gives a reflection.
 This is a useful property in applications where the use case requires that the sensor measures through, e.g., a wall, clothing or plastic housing.

+Radar cross section
+^^^^^^^^^^^^^^^^^^^

 The radar cross section is the effective area of the object that the signal is reflected against, for simple geometrical shapes, where the size is larger than the wavelength of the signal (~5 mm) and is in the far-field distance, it can be expressed analytically as in :numref:`fig_rcs`.
 The far-field distance depends on the object size and its distance to the radar source.
 Generally speaking, far-field applies when the waves reflected by the object can be considered plane-waves.
 Representative back scattering pattern of a sphere, flat plate and trihedral corner reflector are shown in the polar plots.
-It is seen that the objects can have different maximum RCS, but also different radiation patterns, a flat plate for instance is very directive and if tilted away from the Rx antenna the received energy will be decreased, whereas the corner has less angular dependence and is a more robust reflector in terms of angle with respect to the Rx antenna.
+It is seen that the objects can have different maximum RCS, but also different radiation patterns, a flat plate for instance is very directive and if tilted away from the radar, the received energy will be decreased, whereas the corner has less angular dependence and is a more robust reflector in terms of angle with respect to the radar.

 .. _fig_rcs:
 .. figure:: /_static/introduction/fig_rcs.png